milestorme/pluginlister/README.md

-luginLister, is designed for Oxide-based servers (like Rust) and performs the following tasks:
+PluginLister, is designed for Oxide-based servers (like Rust) and performs the following tasks:

 Key Functions:List Installed Plugins: